aanil3/aanil3/README.md

 ## Hey there, Welcome to my Github profile!

 Welcome to my Github profile!
-I am currently a fourth year student at Western University in Computer Science.
+I am a recent graduate from Western University in Computer Science.
 I am a front end developer with professional experience in AngularJS, TypeScript, MySQL, PHP, HTML and CSS.
 I am also interested in:

 - Data Analysis
 - Front End Development